foldcat/oasync/README.md

 avoided.

 #### resources
-Resources are mutexes, where only one task is allowed to access one resource, and the resource will be released upon task finishing automatically.
-Resources will not hog the scheduler.
+Resources are equivalent to mutexes, where only one task is allowed to access each resource, and said resource will be released upon task completion automatically.
+This will not hog the scheduler.
 ```odin
 acquire1 :: proc(_: rawptr) {
 	fmt.println("first acquire")